fprochazka/filip-prochazka.com/hire-me.md

 # Hire me!

-I'd love to continue applying and improving the skills for roles I've already done, but I'm also open to trying new things.
+I'm a software engineer with over 10 years of experience as a team lead, tech lead, principal engineer, director of engineering, and even head of engineering in smaller startups and medium-sized companies.
-If you want to know who I am, [you can read my CV](/cv), and if you want to know what I can do for you, continue reading here:
+If you want to know about what projects I've worked on, [you can read my CV](/cv), and if you want to know what I can do for you, continue reading here:

 ## I'm confident in my ability to: